Optimal testing in a class of nonregular models: Introduction

-In addition to the papers cited above, \citet{hirano2003asymptotic} studied efficient point estimation of parameter-dependent support models by extending the limits of experiments argument, and showed that the Bayes estimator is asymptotically efficient under a minimax criterion but the maximum likelihood estimator is generally inefficient.
+The most closely related papers to ours are \citet{hirano2003asymptotic} and \citet{chernozhukov2004likelihood}. \citet{hirano2003asymptotic} studied efficient point estimation of parameter-dependent support models by extending the limit of experiments argument, and showed that the Bayes estimator is asymptotically efficient under a minimax criterion but the maximum likelihood estimator is generally inefficient.
 To the best of our knowledge, this paper is the first one that studies optimal hypothesis testing for nonregular models with parameter-dependent support.
-In contrast to the Bayes estimator in \citet{hirano2003asymptotic} that involves priors on parameters, our optimal testing methods are developed as modifications of likelihood ratio statistics associated with randomization and a tuning constant to deal with discontinuities in the likelihood ratio. \citet{chernozhukov2004likelihood} also investigated nonstandard asymptotic properties of estimation and testing methods for parameter-dependent support models.
+In contrast to the Bayes estimator in \citet{hirano2003asymptotic} that involves priors on parameters, our optimal testing methods are developed based on the limiting likelihood ratio process without priors. \citet{chernozhukov2004likelihood} also investigated nonstandard asymptotic properties of estimation and testing methods for parameter-dependent support models.
 They established asymptotic optimality of the Bayes estimators in terms of the asymptotic average risk, and showed that the Wald test and Bayes posterior quantiles are valid for inference.
 However, they did not discuss optimality of the testing methods.
-In our simulation study, we demonstrate that the proposed NLR test exhibits higher power than the Wald type test by \citet{chernozhukov2004likelihood}. \citet{severini2004modified} studied higher-order approximations for the likelihood ratio statistics of parameter-dependent support models. \citet{fan2000geometric} derived the asymptotic distribution of the likelihood ratio statistic for some nonregular models whose asymptotic distribution follows a gamma distribution. \citet{lin2019optimal} generalized the notion of the Fisher information to non-regular problems.
+In addition to these papers, \citeauthor{chen2018monte} (\citeyear{chen2018monte}, Appendix C) examined partially identified models with parameter-dependent support, and \citet{chen2026identification} adapted their quasi-Bayesian likelihood ratio statistics to partially identified auction models.
+In our simulation study, we demonstrate that the proposed test exhibits more reasonable performance than the Wald-type test of \citet{chernozhukov2004likelihood}.